UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Instructions.rst

 1. Each instruction needs to create a GitHub account and activate it accordingly.
 You will need to set up git on your local system- I cannot explain it here since each system may vary, but it entail setting up your git user name and email to the local system.

-2. Request collaborate access to our repository- email pennelly AT ualberta.ca .
-Let me know your GitHub user name as well as institution so I can send an invite to collaborate (as well as a passcode to push data)
+2. Request collaborate access to our repository- email pennelly AT ualberta.ca and/or pmyers AT ualberta.ca .
+Let me know your GitHub user name as well as institution so I can send an invite to collaborate (as well as a passcode to push data) and setup some backend material.

 3. Once the request has been accepted, you should be able to clone our repository.
 Navigate to a part of your local system you want the repository saved to, then issue

 * git clone https://github.com/UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Commuity-of-Practice.git

-4. This may take a few moments depending on how much figures/data we put into the repository.
+4. This may take a few moments depending on how much figures/data are put into the repository.

 5. A new directory called 'Canadian-NEMO-Ocean-Modelling-Forum-Commuity-of-Practice' should now appear within your directory.
 Go inside this

-6. Within this directory, there are a few files which should not be edited. head inside the 'docs' directory.
+6. Within this directory, there are a few files which should not be edited.
+Head inside the 'docs' directory.

-7. There are more files (to not be touched) as well as some directories here.
+7. There are more files (please do not touch) as well as some directories here.
 Of note are '_static' and 'Institutions'.
 The admin should have created a directory within each of these that match your institution.
-See if those exist- I'll use 'MyInstitution' as an example:
+See if those exist and investigate each- I'll use 'MyInstitution' as an example:

 * cd Institutions/MyInstitution/